VUIIS/demo-singularity-matlab-fsl/README.md

 source code newer than the compiled executable.

-External binaries such as Matlab Runtime and FSL can be included by copying local copies into the container in the Singularity file's "files" section.
+External binaries such as Matlab Runtime and FSL can be included by copying local copies into the container in the Singularity file's `%files` section.
 This tends to be a little faster when multiple builds are needed during debugging, and this is what's being done in the example Singularity file.
 Alternatively, these can be downloaded from their source at build time - there are some